Harvest-lab/Portfolio-site/README.md

 # My Process
 1. Planning & Structure
 First, I mapped out what my portfolio needed to communicate:
+i.
 Who I am,
+ii.
 What I do,
+iii.
 The services I offer,
+iv.
 My recent projects,
+v.
 How visitors can contact me.
 I planned these sections to match the key goals of a portfolio: clarity, professionalism, and conversion (getting clients).

 2. Design & Layout
 I chose a clean, responsive layout that works well on both desktop and mobile.
 I made sure:
-The hero “Hi, it’s Harvest” immediately tells visitors who I am, The services and work sections are easy to scan, Testimonials add trust from real clients.
+i.
+The hero “Hi, it’s Harvest” immediately tells visitors who I am, ii.
+The services and work sections are easy to scan, iii.
+Testimonials add trust from real clients.

 3. Building the Website
+i.
 I built the website using:
-HTML to structure the content,
-CSS to style the site and make it responsive,
+ii.
+HTML to structure the content, iii.
+CSS to style the site and make it responsive, iv.
 And JavaScript for interactive parts.
+v.
 I focused on mobile-first design so it looks great on phones and desktops — since many visitors browse on mobile.

 4. Content Creation
-I wrote clear, professional text for:
-My “About Me” section,
+i.
+I wrote clear, professional text for: ii.
+My “About Me” section, iii.
+Service descriptions, iv.
-Service descriptions,
 Project previews,
+v.
 Testimonials from clients.
 This makes it easy for visitors to understand my skills and what I can help them with.

 5. Deployment